Thursday, August 27, 2015

 45. Lady Madonna

-Right before the Beatles headed off to learn how to meditate from the Maharishi, they quickly cut and released this single, their last on the Parlophone label in their native U.K, "Hey Jude" showing up next and acting as their own Apple Records debut.
-Whether the composition or unveiling of "Lady Madonna" was rushed matters not a tit, as it utterly rocks all the same, especially for a piano song.
-McCartney's bass is massive sounding and the horn section and sax solo are flawless.
-Paul wrote this deliberately to sound like a boogie-woogie, Fats Domino song.
-Fat's himself later covered it, thus bringing the cosmos full circle.
+Right before The Beatles headed off to learn how to meditate from the Maharishi, they quickly cut and released the "Lady Madonna" single, their last on the Parlophone label in their native U.K, "Hey Jude" showing up next and acting as their own Apple Records debut.
+Whether the composition or unveiling of it was rushed fails to matter as it rocks all the same, especially for a piano song.
+McCartney's bass is massive sounding, plus the horn section and sax solo are flawless.
+Paul wrote this deliberately to sound like a boogie-woogie Fats Domino song, and Fat's himself later covered it, thus bringing everything full circle.

 44. She Said She Said